 Will I Need Surgery to Treat Chronic Pelvic Pain?

 Not necessarily.
 Laparoscopy is both a diagnostic tool and a treatment modality.
 Pelvic pain accounts for one-third of laparoscopies performed.
 To treat pelvic pain, a healthcare provider may turn to nutritional therapy, physical therapy, medication, or surgery.

 - When dysmenorrhea, or pain associated with menstruation, causes pelvic pain, medication to reduce inflammation may be recommended.
 Magnesium and vitamin B1 may also alleviate this type of pelvic pain.
 The use of medication does not substitute for medical care obtained to reach an accurate diagnosis for pelvic pain.

 - Pelvic pain may be reduced with regular exercise and good posture.

 - Physical therapy modalities such as nerve stimulation, acupressure, or acupuncture may facilitate pain relief, as may physical therapy techniques implemented to ease trigger points for muscular pain.

 - Outside of diagnostic laparoscopy, surgery may be performed to inhibit nerve signals when conservative therapies do not reach the desired outcome.

 Schedule a Consultation

-Grace Obstetrics and Gynecology provides friendly, professional care to women from Fort Worth, Cleburne, Willow Park, Granbury, and surrounding areas.
+Grace Obstetrics and Gynecology provides friendly, professional care to women from Fort Worth, Cleburne, Willow Park, Granbury, and surrounding areas in Texas.
 If you are concerned and experiencing Pelvic Pain, Schedule a consultation at any of our offices to get a full evaluation by calling 817.776.4722.